Aman-Rana-02/Irrational_Value_Spreads/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, GitHub copilot.
+Examples include plotting functions, Latex tables, and autocomplete for simpler expressions.

+ChatGPT was used in a final review of the paper.
+The usage is documented in the `other` folder under `llm_usage/usage.txt`.

 ## Contact
 I can be reached at aman.rana@rotman.utoronto.ca